Lector RSS

 Esta disrupción ha desencadenado un severo choque energético, caracterizado por una escasez aguda de combustible que afecta la generación eléctrica, el transporte y la logística esenciales en todo el país.
 Se han reportado apagones generalizados y medidas de racionamiento de combustible, con interrupciones del servicio eléctrico que se extienden por varias horas al día en algunas zonas.
 Como resultado, el sistema energético nacional se encuentra bajo una presión sostenida, afectando significativamente la provisión de servicios básicos, incluyendo agua segura, salud, saneamiento, educación y alimentación.
 Asimismo, la falta de combustible limita la capacidad operativa del SNU y sus socios humanitarios para implementar la respuesta y entregar asistencia, incluso aquella que ya se encuentra en el país.
 En este contexto, decenas de contenedores con asistencia humanitaria permanecen pendientes de transporte hacia las zonas recientemente afectadas por el huracán.

-Iran: Escalation in the Middle East and Beyond: The Humanitarian Response [EN/AR]
+Iran: Escalation in the Middle East and Beyond: The Humanitarian Response (March 2026) [EN/AR]

 đź—“ 24/03/2026 14:36